What is Ionic Framework?

 - Ionic uses all the simple technologies like HTML and CSS for its web page development, making the framework UI easy for developers since it is known by many.

-- Logic layers of Ionic are made of Angular, which is known by most of the developers.
+- Logic layers of Ionic are made of Angular, which is known by most developers.
 Hence mobile app development is made easy by Ionic.

 - It has open web technology, and it does not compete with frameworks that use single platform technologies.